 - Location: 405 Spray Avenue, Banff.

-- Price: Average cost to stay one night is $550+
+- Price: The average cost to stay one night is $550+

 - Location: 2500 Palliser Trail, Canmore.

-- Tip: While many people drink the water from these springs because they claim it tastes better and has health benefits, authorities have put out warnings telling people that the water is likely not safe to drink.
+- Tip: While many people drink the water from these springs because they claim it tastes better and has health benefits, authorities have warned them that the water is likely unsafe to drink.

 - Price: Free

 Although Manitou Springs is not situated in Alberta, it’s close enough to the Alberta-Saskatchewan border to mention.
-It’s also amazing enough to be on a list of must-see hot springs in Alberta.
+It’s also amazing enough to be on Alberta’s list of must-see hot springs.
 There’s so much salt and other minerals in the water that this place has earned itself the nickname of the Dead Sea of Canada.

-Magnesium, carbonate, sulphate, sulphur and silica are just some of the minerals you can find in this lake that’s fed by an underground spring.
-If floating in the lake is not your thing, you can head into the spa at the Manitou Springs Hotel where you’ll enjoy access to a mineral pool and various spa services.
+Magnesium, carbonate, sulfate, sulfur, and silica are just some of the minerals you can find in this lake fed by an underground spring.
+If floating in the lake is not your thing, you can head into the spa at the Manitou Springs Hotel, where you’ll enjoy access to a mineral pool and various spa services.

 - Location: 302 MacLachlan Avenue, Manitou Beach.